warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/register-contract.md

 ];
 ```

-2. User then needs to initialize Bundlr and uploads the contract within data:
+2. User then needs to upload the contract.
+One can use Irys or other provider (e.g. Turbo or arbundles).
+Here, we will use Irys.
+In order to deploy contract we need to initialize Bundlr and upload the contract within data:

 ```ts
 const jwk = JSON.parse(fs.readFileSync('.secrets/warp-wallet-jwk.json').toString());